-A move to a new location is a great opportunity to take inventory of your tool collection.
-As you sort through all of your workshop or garage items, separate the items into three piles.
+Moving to a new location is a great time to take inventory of your tool collection, including power tools and garden tools.
+As you sort through all your workshop and garage items, separate them into five piles to get organized:

 - Large tools to give away or toss

-If your garage or workshop is a cluttered mess and there’s no room for any piles of goods, use your driveway to start your piles.
-Of course, the weather must cooperate.
-Don’t set tools outdoors in rainy or snowy conditions.
-Use a tarp on grass if you don’t have a driveway.
+If your garage or workshop is a cluttered mess and you don’t have room for piles of goods, use your driveway or a tarp in your yard for tool organization.

-As you create your separate piles of goods outdoors, you open up space in the garage to set the packed and boxed items that are ready for the move.
-It’s also easier to sweep and clean the space when tools are not crowding the floor.
+If you decide to create your separate piles outside of your garage or workshop, you open up space, making it easier to pack your garage and get ready for the move.
+It’s also easier to sweep and clean the aftermath if you don’t have a garage full of tools on the floor.

-Before packing your tools, wipe them down and clean dirt and gunk from the surfaces.
-You’ll have fresh, clean tools when you arrive in your new location.
+Before packing tools for moving, wipe them down and clean off any dirt or gunk.
+This way, you’ll have clean tools when you arrive at your new location.

 - Grass clippings